 It is then removed from the heat and stirred as it cools to keep it smooth and to prevent it from becoming granular (if you are attempting this at home, it needs to be whisked to stop the sugars from crystallizing.)
 Then it is poured into rectangular or round moulds, let set, then it is unmoulded.

-It needs no aging; it is ready to sell on as soon as it’s unmoulded and packaged.
+It needs no aging; it is ready to sell as soon as it is unmoulded and packaged.

-Brunost Cheese can be eaten for breakfast, or with fruit cake as it slices very well.
+Brunost cheese can be eaten for breakfast, or with fruit cake.
+It slices very well.

 Some people really dislike the taste and the texture.